Pwang0722/ExcelVBAxPromo/README.md

 ---

 ### Outline
-An example of using the FILTER function to auto-fill similar inputs across multiple worksheets, and of reformatting the data and exporting it as PDFs using VBA Macros.
+An example of using the FILTER function to auto-fill similar inputs across multiple worksheets, and of reformatting the worksheets and exporting them as PDF files using VBA Macros.
 And I have created all these VBA macros with the help of ChatGPT.

 ---